aeternity/protocol/channels/VSC.md

 ##### Alice produces a force progress based on an old state

-Ingrid receives a forced progress that seems reasonable because the state it is based on a is the latest she had seen so far.
+Ingrid receives a forced progress that seems reasonable because the state it is based on is the latest she had seen so far.
 Ingrid accepts it as valid and updates her Virtual State Channnel object in her channel with Alice.
 She then proposes this in her channel with Bob.
 This puts Bob at risk so Bob must defend himself by providing Ingrid with a newer co-authenticate Virtual State Channel